Things that don’t work yet

 Promisingly, my kids were drawn straight in.
 They pounded the thing, as kids tend to, but delighted in the ability to quickly layer up a diverse array of different sounds, as well as seeing their finger movements across the Lightpad echoed on the iPad’s screen.
 “Like a ghost is playing it!”, my seven year-old said.

 But the fact it’s approachable is no leap forward over an earlier generation of instruments.
 Analogue instruments — guitars, drums, pianos, woodwind, strings — offer themselves up not merely to the fingers, but to the body.
 They are moulded around our physical frame, the extent of our reach, the spread of our fingers, the width of our mouth.
 As haptic interfaces — enabling forms of controlled touch interaction — they are hard to beat.
 They are not limited to Roli’s “five dimensions of touch”.
 Connect them to a primal force like electricity, and they mutate into something else again.
 And yet the whole body is still in charge, shaping the sound with a limitless precision in ways that most interaction designers can still only dream of.
-Jimi Hendrix would use his entire body, and its position on the stage in relation to his amps, speakers, hundreds of other bodies, and the architecture of the space — likely productive zones chalked onto the floor beforehand, as ‘spikes’ — to form and direct the sound of his guitar.
+Jimi Hendrix would use his entire body, and its position on the stage in relation to his amps, speakers, hundreds of other bodies, and the architecture of the space — likely productive zones for feedback chalked onto the floor beforehand, as ‘spikes’ — to form and direct the sound of his guitar.

 Watch a professional use Blocks (Roli have many videos online) and the sounds emerging from the stage are hugely impressive, but the interaction seems awkward, constrained.
 Fingers stabbing, beating and dragging over its few centimetres, Blocks forces the entire body to diminish itself, the arms in a V, drawn down onto a small square of the Lightpad, the size of a stack of beermats.
 There’s not much range of expression there, and as a visual spectacle it’s somewhat limited, and not exactly alluring.
 More like a particularly intense bout of emailing than watching Prince at work.
 (Though I wouldn’t want to bet on what tomorrow’s kids will think looks cool, aware that people said the same things about Kraftwerk.)